Gwen1985/my-blockchain-test/README.md

 - Set up an express API to allow for interaction to the backend through HTTP requests.
 - Create a GET request to read the blockchain.
+- Add a POST request to write new blocks to the blockchain ( use postman ).

 ## **TODO:**

 #### Part 4: API and Network:

-- Add a POST request to write new blocks to the blockchain.
 - Implement a real-time messaging network through Redis or PubNub.
 - Add the ability to broadcast chains.
 - Start peers through alternate ports, and broadcast chains when blocks are mined through the api.